-Man stabbed Jack in The Box manager 3 times after refusing to wear mask in League City, police say
+Man stabbed Jack in the Box manager 3 times after refusing to wear mask in League City, police say

-Police said the suspect, 53-year-old James Henry Schultz, walked in the restaurant without a face mask and was told he needed to have one in order to be served or use the drive-thru.
+Police said the suspect, 53-year-old James Henry Schulz, walked in the restaurant without a face mask and was told he needed to have one in order to be served or use the drive-thru.

 The manager was stabbed three times in the arm and upper torso.
 He was rushed to the hospital where he was treated and released.

-Meanwhile, police released two photos of Schultz captured on surveillance video.
-In the images, Schultz is seen wearing a black and red flannel long-sleeved shirt and blue jeans.
+Police have also released two photos of Schulz captured on surveillance video.
+In the images, Schulz is seen wearing a black and red flannel long-sleeved shirt and blue jeans.
 He's also seen wearing a camouflage hat.
 Police say Schultz was also seen carrying a green backpack.

-Police believe Schultz fled the scene on a bicycle with a yellow flag.
+Police believe Schulz fled the scene on a bicycle with a yellow flag, that they later found abandoned.
 An arrest warrant has already been issued.

+Meanwhile, Jack in the Box issued the following statement late Thursday night.

+"Due to privacy issues and the current police investigation we are unable to discuss details at this time.
+We have a temporary brand standard that requires our franchisees to require their employees and guests to wear masks."

 Anyone with information is urged to contact the League City Police Department at 281-332-2566.